BOND REPORT: Treasurys See Buying As Stocks Waver

 What's driving markets?

 Demand for haven assets saw a pickup as stock markets in Asia, Europe and the U.S. came under pressure after commodity prices fell.
-The Nikkei 225 shed around 2% of its value, while the Dow Jones Industrial Average and the S&P 500 started the day with a weak note before edging higher.
+The Nikkei 225 shed around 2% of its value, while the Dow Jones Industrial Average and the S&P 500 teetered between gains and losses before closing slightly lower.

 Continue Reading Below